 Data Protection Officer

-- We have a dedicated Data Protection Officer (“DPO”), whom you can contact using the details in Part 1 above, marking your communication ‘For the attention of the DPO’.
+- We have a designated Data Protection Officer (“DPO”), whom you can contact using the details in the ‘About Us’ section, marking your communication ‘For the attention of the DPO’.

 What Are My Rights?

 Under the General Data Protection Regulation (EU Regulation 2016/679) (the ‘GDPR’), you have the following rights in respect of any personal data from which you can be identified, which we will always work to uphold:

 - The right to be informed about our collection and use of your personal data.
 This Privacy Statement should tell you everything you need to know, but you can always contact us to find out more or to ask any questions using the details in the ‘About Us’ and ‘Data Protection Officer’ sections of this Privacy Statement.

 - The right to access the personal data we hold about you.
 The ‘How Can I Access my Personal Data’ section of this Privacy Statement tells you how to do this.

 - The right to have your personal data rectified if any of your personal data held by us is inaccurate or incomplete.
 Please contact us using the details in the ‘About Us’ and ‘Data Protection Officer’ sections of this Privacy statement to find out more.